Request a Quote

 Wildlife in Queen Elizabeth National Park, Uganda

 Queen Elizabeth National Park is gifted by nature.
 It has a diverse eco-system which include the sprawling savannah, shady, humid forests, sparkling lakes and fertile wetlands.
 The park’s extraordinary ecological diversity is reflected in its long lists of animals and bird species.
-With regard to fauna, Queen Elizabeth National Park hosts 95 mammal species including 4 of the big5 – Lions, Leopards, Buffaloes and Elephants, over 600 bird species and 10 primate species including the Chimpanzees.
+With regard to fauna, Queen Elizabeth Park hosts 95 mammal species including 4 of the big5 – Lions, Leopards, Buffaloes and Elephants, over 600 bird species and 10 primate species including the Chimpanzees.
 Another unique wildlife in Queen Elizabeth National Park are the tree climbing lions in its southern sector of Ishasha.

 Animals in Queen Elizabeth National Park